-Atlantico Business Development provides consultancy services to high profile customers in Portuguese speaking countries on both sides of the South Atlantic: Brazil, Angola, Cabo Verde and Mozambique.
+Atlantico Business Development provides consultancy services to high profile customers in Portuguese speaking countries on both sides of the Atlantic: Portugal (including Madeira and the Azores), Brazil, Angola, Cabo Verde and Mozambique.
 We focus on the maritime and agribusiness sectors, though we do have experience in other sectors, such as higher education, renewable energies, water and oil & gas.

 Be welcome to check out the countries where we operate as well as the services we provide (consultancy, business missions, information, export coaching) by making your selection in the menu above.

-We rely on our strong (10-20 years) history and experience in our core markets Brazil, Angola, Mozambique and Cabo Verde, our excellent political and business networks in those countries as well as in the Netherlands, our strong language and intercultural skills and our effective ways of communicating and operating.
+We rely on our strong (10-30 years) history and experience in our core markets Portugal, Brazil, Angola, Mozambique and Cabo Verde, our excellent political and business networks in those countries as well as in the Netherlands, our strong language and intercultural skills and our effective ways of communicating and operating.

 If you or your company or organisation is looking for market entry in one of our core markets, then contact us to see how we can help you and get things done: with the right people, within the required timeframe and in an appropriate way.